Sightseeing in Wells, England’s smallest city

 The Bishop’s Palace

-The bishop’s palace is next to the cathedral and is famous for having its own moat which is home to a family of Swans.
+The Bishop’s Palace is next to the cathedral and is famous for having its own moat which is home to a family of Swans.
 For centuries they have rung a bell when they need feeding.
 Once a year the bishop holds a raft race on the moat.
-Wells has adopted the swan as its emblem.
+Wells has even adopted the swan as its emblem.
 The palace has been home to the bishop of Bath and Wells for 800 years.
-It also has a beautiful 14 acre garden and a tea shop I can personally recommend.
-You can buy tickets from the gift shop.
-Bishop’s palace website
+It also has a beautiful 14 acre garden and a tea shop that I can personally recommend.

 The cathedral close